Enhancing Mission, Servant Leadership and the First Year Student Experience

 External funds will support interaction between members of the College community and scholars recognized for excellence in teaching, research and scholarship in Franciscan Studies.
 Program elements would include seminars, lecture series and other educational activities (retreats, pilgrimages, masses, campus activities, immersion programs, etc.); promote the integration of the Catholic Franciscan tradition into the curriculum; and support course development by providing faculty resources and research assistance.

 External funding will support the creation of several quiet spaces throughout the campus for students, faculty and staff, including small garden areas with foliage and tranquil fountains, a Chapel for College ceremonies and masses, and iconic images as campus markers and inside academic buildings.

 An educational journey founded within the Franciscan vision begins with serving others, but also includes reflecting on that experience in the light of faith, integrating it with essential curriculum and becoming agents for positive change.
 The Agenda promotes enhancing and expanding a flourishing Service-Learning and Civic Engagement concept already in place at the College.

 Within Student Services we would establish a program to focus on one-on-one interaction with students enrolling at Our Lady of the Lake College for the first time, and introduce this group of students to the Servant Leadership Certificate Program, with a goal of increasing retention, persistence and matriculation.

-Establishment of an endowed fund of four million dollars to annual fund a maximum of 20 students at $10K each per year as participants of the Religious Studies Baccalaureate degree at Our Lady of the Lake College.
+Establishment of an endowed fund of four million dollars to annually fund a maximum of 20 students at $10K per year as participants of the Religious Studies baccalaureate degree program at Our Lady of the Lake College.
 This scholarship program would target the Catholic formation of the laity with focus directors/coordinators of religious education at each of the churches in the five surrounding dioceses, but would also include members of the general student population.